raydium-io/raydium-sdk-V2-demo/README.md

-# RAYDIUM SDK V2 demo
+# RAYDIUM SDK V1 demo

+## About the project
+This project is for [RAYDIUM SDK](https://github.com/raydium-io/raydium-sdk) demonstration

 ## Getting Started
 ### Installation

 `yarn install`